-Each school building in the district has one full-time school resource officer (SRO), with goals, objectives, and duties listed in the Appendix below.
+Each school building in the district has one full-time school resource officer.
 They have been and will continue to be trained in violence prevention and de-escalation techniques.
-School resource officer (SRO) hires go through an extensive and consistent hiring and screening process, as with all Chenango Valley employees.
-This process includes application, background check, fingerprinting, interview, and approval from the Broome County District Attorney's Office.
 Chenango Bridge Elementary school has a mentor program that connects intermediate students with high school students.
-Students at Chenango Bridge Elementary and Port Dickinson Elementary are also taught about conflict and anti-bullying strategies using the Olweus program.
-Students at Port Dickinson are also taught about Zones of Regulation, self-regulation techniques utilized during stressful times.
-The district has also implemented Positivity Project (K-12) across all levels and buildings.
+Port Dickinson primary school staff has all received training in KELSO, a conflict resolution program that teaches students Pre-K to 2nd grade how to resolve conflict peacefully and interact appropriately with peers.
+The district as also implemented Positivity Project (K-12) across all levels and buildings.